ancchi/DB-Uebungen/README.md

 3. Click the **Edit** button.
 4. After making your change, click **Commit** and then **Commit** again in the dialog.
 The commit page will open and you’ll see the change you just made.
 5. Go back to the **Source** page.
+6. Make a second modify and look at the history.
 ---

 ## Create a file